 Audience: Primary and high school students, parents and teachers.

-Outcome: To increase awareness with bullying in schools by empowering students, parents and teachers through making them aware of what bullying is and how to identify and handle this.
-To date has been delivered to over 15,000 students around the Sutherland Shire from 52 schools.
+Outcome: To increase awareness with bullying in schools by empowering students, parents and teachers through making them aware of what bullying is and how to identify and handle a situation.
+To date, this initiative has been delivered to over 15,000 students from 52 schools around the Sutherland Shire.